 While the outer fibers may be washable, the interior shaping materials (interfacings) may be dry-clean-only.
 Wetting these materials can make them go limp and loose their shape.
 However, you can usually spot clean and freshen these dry-clean-only sweaters at home with a home dry cleaning kit.

 Before You Begin Washing a Sweater

-If you are a novice at sweater washing or feel that your sweater may change shape excessively, be prepared by taking these steps.
+If you are a novice at sweater washing or are concerned that the sweater may stretch excessively, be prepared by taking these steps.

-- Measure the width and length of the body of the sweater as well as the sleeve length.
+- Measure the width and length of the body of the sweater as well as the sleeve length before washing.

-- Or, trace around the sweater on plain white or kraft wrapping paper.
+- Or, trace around the unwashed sweater on plain white or kraft wrapping paper.